Here's when the child tax credit payments start

 The amount you'll get will phase out for people with higher incomes.
 Single filers earning more than $75,000 per year, heads of household earning more than $112,500 per year and married couples earning more than $150,000 a year will not be eligible for the full amount.
 Your child tax credit payments will begin to phase out by $50 for every $1,000 of income over those threshold amounts, according to Joanna Powell, managing director and certified financial planner at CBIZ.

-If I share custody, can I still get child tax credit checks?
+If I share custody, can I still get child tax credit payments?

 For the first two stimulus checks, some parents who shared custody of a child but weren't married to each other were entitled to each claim money for the same child.
 That was only if they alternated years for claiming the dependent -- in other words, if one parent claimed the child on their taxes in odd years and the other claimed the child on their taxes in even years.